Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Discussion

 \section{Discussion}

-Our user study provides valuable insights into how our interactive systems can scaffold the complex, iterative process of data-model co-evolution.
-Based on our qualitative observations and participant feedback, we discuss how our system facilitates this process and reflect on its limitations, which in turn suggest critical design implications for future systems.
+Based on the qualitative observations and participant feedback from the user study, we discuss how our interactive system facilitates the iterative co-evolution process and reflect on its limitations, which suggest design implications for future systems.